The Dillinger Escape Plan: Dissociation and disbandment (2015–2017)

 On February 12, 2017, during their European farewell tour, The Dillinger Escape Plan was involved in a vehicle crash after a truck collided with their bus near Radomsko, Poland.
 The truck driver, who ended up seriously wounded, pleaded guilty to falling asleep while driving.
 Thirteen people in all were injured, but the band members were not gravely hurt.
 Revolver reported that they "narrowly survived" the incident.
 In April 2018, Antreassian revealed he had two fractured vertebrae and, as a consequence, played with a back brace for a month.
 Puciato tore a quadriceps, which he did not treat immediately, and later revealed that he began to suffer from serious mental health issues during this tour, including panic disorder and hypochondria, but following the accident his symptoms became "almost unlivable" and had to receive treatment.
 Fans raised over $20,000 in a week to the band following the crash.

 On September 5, The Dillinger Escape Plan were honoured at the 2017 Association of Independent Music Awards.
 The band received the "Outstanding Contribution to Music" prize at the ceremony at The Brewery, Clerkenwell.

 The band's final show took place at Terminal 5 in New York City on December 29, 2017, with Code Orange and Daughters as support acts.
 The band also played two additional shows on December 27 and 28, before the final show.
 For the first show the band announced that they would be joined by Mike Patton to perform their collaborative EP, Irony Is a Dead Scene, and were supported by God Mother.
 On the December 28 show, the band was joined on stage by original frontman Dimitri Minakakis, and he performed several early Dillinger Escape Plan songs.
 Minakakis also sang with Puciato during the encore performance of "43% Burnt".
 Minakakis appeared again on the last night, whereas former guitarist Brian Benoit joined them for parts of the December 27 and December 28 shows.
-Original bassist Adam Doll joined as well for the final night, playing keyboards on their last song "Dissociation".
+Original bassist Adam Doll joined as well for the final night, playing keyboards on their last song "Dissociation," which was debuted live and accompanied by New York string quartet seven)suns.